vgslavov/Problems/leetcode/sysdesign_questions.md

         * lightweight hash map of socket connections
         * on connection
             * chat servers subscribe users to topics based on `userId`
-            * messages recved on sub, fwd-ed to websocket for that user
+            * messages recv-ed on sub, fwd-ed to websocket for that user
         * on msg
             * publish msg to topic for `userId`
             * msg recved by all subscribing Chat Servers